Our Team

 Matt Thomson

-Assistant Professor of Computational Biology, Caltech Investigator, Heritage Medical Research Institute
+Professor of Computational Biology, Caltech Investigator, Heritage Medical Research Institute

 B.A., Harvard University, 2001; Ph.D., Harvard University, 2011